Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Natural Adversarial Bokeh on Visual Task

 where $\mathcal{J}(\cdot)$ denotes the cross-entropy loss function with $y$ being the annotation of the all-in-focus image $\mathbf{I}$.
-By directly applying gradient-based attack on the depth map, although the depth map is with noise, the rendered bokeh images look natural.
-This method avoids adding suspicious noise in the bokeh image directly by transforming the attack noise in the depth map to the inconspicuous bokeh effect.
+By directly applying a gradient-based attack on the depth map, although the depth map is with noise, the rendered bokeh image looks natural.
+The method avoids adding suspicious noise to the bokeh image by transforming the noise in the depth map into the inconspicuous bokeh effect.

-However, simply applying a gradient-based attack on the depth map ignores an important characteristic of the bokeh image (\ie, the object in the focus region is clear).
-With an intuitive idea that the variation in the clear region attracts more attention than variation in a blurred region, we aim to reduce the variation on the focus region and propose a depth-guided gradient-based attack on the depth map.
-That is, under the assumption that the foreground is the focus region, the attack perturbation on the foreground of the depth map should be smaller than that on the background.
-We obtain the attacked depth map $\mathbf{D}^{*} = \mathbf{D} + \delta \odot (\boldsymbol{1}-\mathbf{D})$ with the same objective as in \eqref{eq:pgd}.
-The depth-guided gradient-based attack brings less variation to the bokeh image while almost maintaining the attack success rate (see \S\ref{exp:adversarial_attack}).